 - Colorectal cancer

-There is no single test that can be used to diagnose CD directly.
-This means that the process of finding out if a patient’s symptoms are being caused by CD involves several steps, many of which are focused on ruling out other causes for the symptoms.
-Typically, the process of diagnosing CD will include:
+There is no single test that can be used to diagnose IBD directly.
+This means that the process of finding out if a patient’s symptoms are being caused by IBD involves several steps, many of which are focused on ruling out other causes for the symptoms.
+Typically, the process of diagnosing IBD will include:2,3

 - Taking the patient’s medical history